ttscoff/bunch/bunch-files/interactivity.md

 ```

 My choice from the podcast query gets populated just like it is in the array (either "Overtired" or "Systematic").
 If I wanted to provide different text for the options than the final values it returns, I would use a [Dictionary](#dictionary).

+As mentioned above, if I wanted to call this Bunch from the URL handler with a specific podcast pre-defined, I could just define the `podcast` and `episdoe` variables when calling it, and the select and input dialogs would not display:

+    `open x-bunch://open/?bunch=Podcast&podcast=Overtired&episode=203`

+> You can use variable assignment to abstract some of the above examples.
+Instead of having a dialog immediately call a snippet, you can assign a fragment name to a variable and then use that when calling the snippet.
+The following sets `which_snippet` to the result of the dialog, then calls a snippet, passing the result as the fragment to search for:
+>
+> ```
+> which_snippet = ?[Snippet One, Snippet Two] "Which Snippet?"
+>
+> <MyBunch.snippets#${which_snippet:Default Snippet}
+> ```
+>
+> Include a default value to run in case the dialog is cancelled.
+{:.tip}